stanfordmlgroup/ManyICL/README.md

 # Setup API keys
 ## For GPT-series models offered by OpenAI
 1. Get your API key from [here](https://platform.openai.com/api-keys);
-2. Replace the placeholder in ManyICL/LMM.py (Line 36);
+2. Replace the placeholder in `ManyICL/LMM.py` (Line 36);

 ## For Gemini-series models offered by Vertex AI
 Note that you need a Google cloud project for this.
 1. In the Google Cloud console, go to the [Dashboard](https://console.cloud.google.com/home).
 2. Click the project selection list at the top of the page.
 In the Select a resource window that appears, select a project.
 Note the project ID displayed in the Project info section.
-3. Replace the placeholder in ManyICL/LMM.py (Line 121);
+3. Replace the placeholder in `ManyICL/LMM.py` (Line 121);
 4. If you're developing locally or on Colab (not on GCP instances), you need to authenticate by following this [instruction](https://cloud.google.com/vertex-ai/generative-ai/docs/multimodal/sdk-for-gemini/gemini-sdk-overview-reference#authenticate-vertex-python-sdk).

 # Dataset preparation
-Prepare two pandas dataframe: one for demonstrating set and one for test set.
-You can find examples under dataset/ folder.
+Prepare two pandas dataframe: one for the demonstration set and one for the test set.
+You can find examples under the `dataset/` folder.
 Note that the index column should contain the filenames of the images.
 Here's a quick preview:

 | Index | Forest | Golf course | Freeway |
 |:-------------|:--------------:|:--------------:|:--------------:|